Grand Theft Auto VI trailer to debut in December. Here's what we know about the game.

 Grand Theft Auto fans, mark your calendars.

-Grand Theft Auto VI's first official trailer will drop in early December, offering gamers a first look at the latest entry to the GTA gaming universe, GTA maker Rockstar Games said Wednesday in an X post.
+A trailer for the next game in the Grand Theft Auto franchise will drop in early December, offering gamers a first look at the latest entry, GTA maker Rockstar Games said Wednesday in an X post.

 The announcement follows a decade of frenzied speculation over the gaming studio's follow up to its cult-classic game, GTA V, which debuted in 2013.
 It also comes just hours before the game maker's parent company, Take-Two Interactive Software, announces its fourth quarter earnings.